ChristopherDiehl/RUSec/README.md

 # RUSec
-Code and Slides for RUSec Presentations
+Code and Slides for RUSec Presentations.
+Use of these programs for malicious reasons is illegal.
+Make sure you have permission before use.